method-inc/challenges/autocorrect/README.md

 This challenge is to **build your own touch-screen-keyboard inspired autocorrect algorithm.**

-It has three levels of difficulty so the Sr. devs don't get an easy beer off me:
+It has three levels of difficulty so the Sr. devs don't get an easy beer off me.
+You can check how your program is doing by running the tests from the makefile:

 ### Jr